Go vs Java Summary

 Go tends to run faster than Java because it functions like C. It’s compiled to machine code then run directly.

 Java has a second step: it has to be reduced to bytecode by the Java Virtual Machine before it can be compiled to machine code.
-While this is useful for Java’s application, it slows it down by a couple seconds in these benchmarking tests.
+While this is useful for Java’s application, it slows it down by a couple of seconds in these benchmarking tests.

 Another reason is that Go is good at memory management.
 It has pointers instead of references.
 It has garbage collection, which typically slows down executed code; however, Go’s garbage collection is heavily optimized to prevent garbage collection pauses.